These are the most clicked reports on startups 2022

 These analyses, listicles and studies reached and convinced a particularly large number of readers last year.

-The past year has held many surprises for the startup world, but some of our larger pieces have just particularly excited you.
-Which ones are those?
-Here come our top clicks of 2022 in the reports section.
+The past year has held many surprises in store for the start-up world, but some of our larger pieces have simply been particularly inspiring.
+Which ones are they?
+Here are our top clicks of 2022 in the area of reports.

 An absolute perennial favorite this year was Mädchenflohmarkt.
-You literally snatched the first article out of our hands back in February.
-At the time, we ran the headline: That's why Mädchenflohmarkt has massive problems.
-We have linked the whole article again here.
-By the way, there has been no real improvement so far - at least if you look at our mailbox.
-We stay tuned!
+You literally tore the first article out of our hands back in February.
+The headline back then was: This is why Mädchenflohmarkt has massive problems.
+We have linked to the whole article again here.
+Incidentally, there has been no real improvement so far - at least if you look at our inbox.
+We'll keep at it!

-Admittedly: That was a bit lurid when we headlined: The apocalypse for startups begins.
-Some of you wrote us nasty messages and comments saying that the article was not true and that it wasn't that bad.
-But you can't deny that you were interested in the topic - the click numbers speak for themselves!
+Admittedly: That was a bit lurid when we ran the headline: The apocalypse for start-ups begins.
+Some of you sent us angry messages and comments saying that the article wasn't true and that it wasn't that bad.
+But you can't deny that you were interested in the topic - the click figures speak for themselves!

-Start-ups are in for a tough time.
+Start-ups are facing a tough time.
 (Photo: TheDigitalArtist/Pixabay)

 Dogs are the target.
 (Photo: Vlaaitje/Pixabay)

-Of course, we can't miss this hype topic: NFTs are changing the art market at a breathtaking pace, so startups like Pinsl from Stuttgart want to make NFT trading more accessible and secure.
-But the hype also attracts dubious providers, Felix Leitmeyer reported for us.
+Of course, this hype topic is not to be missed: NFTs are changing the art market at a breathtaking pace, which is why start-ups like Pinsl from Stuttgart want to make NFT trading more accessible and secure.
+But the hype is also attracting dubious providers, as Felix Leitmeyer reported for us.

 NFTs could revolutionize the art market.
 (Photo: Hermann/ Pixabay)

-As many as seven unicorns have their origins in the Center for Digital Technology and Management (CDTM) in Munich.
-It's a proportion too large to be simply coincidence.
-So what do they do differently there than they do in the rest of the country - and is there such a thing as a magic formula for unicorn conjuring?
-Jan Schulte has investigated and thus reached many readers - not only in Munich.
+No fewer than seven unicorns have their origins at the Center for Digital Technology and Management (CDTM) in Munich.
+It's a number that is too large to be just a coincidence.
+So what do they do differently there than in the rest of the country - and is there something like a magic formula for the unicorn incantation?
+Jan Schulte has investigated and reached many readers - and not just in Munich.

-The idea for Munevo was sparked in a university course at the Technical University of Munich.
+The idea for Munevo was born in a university course at the TU Munich.
 (Photo: flyupmike/Pixabay)

 Like it?
 Please spread the word: